I’ve always assumed that there are parallels to be found between downhill ski competition and autocross. I never bothered to look into it, until now.

 In general, however, I’m not sure we can say that autocross evolution has been much driven by equipment evolution.
 While street tires have increased rapidly in performance, and street cars certainly handle better straight off the showroom floor than ever before, there have always been race tires and race cars at a much higher level of performance.
 That’s where most evolution due to technology has occurred.
 Someone with more knowledge than me will have to discuss whether better race tires have caused evolution in the classes where pure race tires are used.

 Not that I think autocross is static.
 Far from it.
 I think it has been evolving fairly rapidly over the last 15 years or so.
-I think the best drivers of today are better than those of 25 years ago.
+I think the best drivers of today are faster than those of 25 years ago.
 The reason?
-One word: Data.
+One word: data.

 It’s almost comical what some people considered gospel 25 years ago.
 Data has cleared away a lot of the rubbish, the old wives tales, and the many ideas borrowed from the more mature sport of road-racing that just don’t apply to autocross.
 I think data is still driving autocross (and, for that matter, road racing) evolution today.